A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: SCET Gravity Operator Building Blocks

-Lastly, we list some useful properties of the gravitational Wilson lines.
-These are presented in Appendix C of \cite{Beneke:2021aip}, but we reproduce them here for convenience.
+Here we list some useful properties of the gravitational Wilson lines that will be utilized in the matching procedure.
+These are presented in Appendix C of \cite{Beneke:2021aip}, but we reproduce them here for completeness.
 Firstly, the Wilson lines satisfy a ``Product Rule":

 where the square brackets denote that the Wilson line operator only acts on the terms enclosed in the square brackets.
-Similarly, there is an integration by parts identity,
+This result follows from the fact that the Wilson line is a translation operator and we may consuder the product of two tensors an just a single tensor.
+Similarly, there is an integration by parts (distributional) identity,